nathan-weinberg/bash-scripts/README.md

 `./backup.sh [user]`

+You will need to run the following command first:

+`chmod +x backup.sh`

+## status.sh
+### Purpose

+staus.sh displays the following data:

+- CPU Info
+- Memory Info
+- Hard Drive Info
+- Partition Info
+- Version

+### Usage
+status.sh can be run from the command line as follows:

+`./status.sh`

-You may need to run the following command first:
+You will need to run the following command first:

 `chmod +x backup.sh`